 The best way to be prepared for your travel excursion is through research.
 Understand where you’re going, what it’s like, what the culture is, and if there’s anything you should know before setting foot in your destination.

 The last thing anyone wants is something to go awry during their vacation.
-If an accident leaves someone hurt, consider contacting a personal injury attorney in Des Moines, IA, like from Johnston Martineau, LLP, to see what can be done.
+If an accident leaves someone hurt, consider contacting a personal injury lawyer in Des Moines, IA, like from Johnston Martineau, LLP, to see what can be done.